anonwins/magictube/README.md

 ## how to run?

-just type `magictube` and let the magic begin!
+type `./magictube` and let the magic begin!

+*or* put the file in `/usr/local/bin` then you can start it by typing `magictube` from any dir

 ## requirements